iRemotech

 That is often the moment the GeeLark alternative search appears.

-- you want one account mapped to one real phone,
+• the operating model maps one account to one real phone,

-- you want a more credible device environment for native-app workflows.
+• the workflow needs a more credible device environment for native-app execution.

 The migration usually follows the same pattern.

-Phase 1: Android cloud phones are “good enough”
+Phase 1: Android cloud phones cover the initial operating scope

-The team wants scale quickly.
-They want mobile access without local hardware.
-They accept Android as the default delivery model.
+The initial scope centers on rapid scale, mobile access without local hardware, and Android as the default delivery model.

 Phase 2: edge cases become the main cases